BlauGroup/RNMC/NPMC.md

 ### The Nano Particle Database
 There are four tables in the nanoparticle database all of which **must be created and filled in by the user**:

+- <span style="color:#0066CC"> species </span> : this table consists of one line for each species in the simulation.
+    - <span style="color:#006633"> species_id </span>: unique, starts at 0 and must increase in increments of one.
+Species in this case are dopants to the host matrix.
+    - <span style="color:#006633"> degrees_of_freedom </span>: the number of energy levels that lanthanide dopant can access.

 ```
 CREATE TABLE species (